-Return to Route 100 by continuing along Hollow Road and turn right to see the WATERBURY CENTER COMMUNITY CHURCH, completed in 1833.
+Return to Route 100 by continuing along 29 Hollow Road and turn right to see the WATERBURY CENTER COMMU NITY CHURCH, completed in 1833.
 It contains timbers from the Lyon farm and bricks four layers thick to support the walls.
 In 1858 a second floor was added.
 This is now the sanctuary, reached by stairways on either side of the double-door entrance.
-During the Iranian hostage crisis, the marvelous old bell, brought from Boston in the 1880s, was rung once daily for each hostage.
-On the day of their release the bell pealed 444 times.
+During the Iranian hostage crisis, the marvelous old bell, brought from Boston in the circa 1900